cyrillus31/hacking_algorithms_diary/tmpl/Solution.md

 ## Solution Idea
 ___
 Use two pointers from left and right side and walk them towards each other.
-If some pointer doesn't
+Check if a pointer points to an alphanumeric character and turn in into lowercase.
+Otherwise skip that character.

 ## Special Test Cases
 ___